CMPUT301W22T15/QR-Game/README.md

     - US 06.01.01

 StoryBoard:
-- please download the storyboard pdf to view it since it is blurry on github
+- Please download the storyboard pdf to view it since it is blurry on github

 Resources used:
 - Storyboard - https://app.milanote.com/